 Salsify is led by Sadjad Fouladi, a doctoral student in computer science at Stanford University, along with fellow Stanford students John Emmons, Emre Orbay, and Riad S. Wahby, as well as Catherine Wu, a junior at Saratoga High School in Saratoga, California.
 The project is advised by Keith Winstein, an assistant professor of computer science.

-Salsify was funded the National Science Foundation and the Defense Advanced Research Projects Agency (DARPA).
+Salsify was funded by the National Science Foundation and the Defense Advanced Research Projects Agency (DARPA).
 Salsify has also received support from Google, Huawei, VMware, Dropbox, Facebook, and the Stanford Platform Lab.